rjsears/GardenPi/README.md

 </div>
 <br>
 <p><font size="3">
-GardenPi, powered by Neptune.py is designed to manage, monitor and control a series or sprinkler valves and a multitide of sensors for pretty much any sized irrigation / hydroponic / aquaponic project.
+GardenPi, powered by Neptune.py is designed to manage, monitor and control a series or sprinkler valves and a multitude of sensors for pretty much any sized irrigation / hydroponic / aquaponic project.
 It can be scaled (using the hardware I used) from 1 to 32 zones for water and 7 zones for power.
 It is built almost entirely in Python3 with a Flask web interface and releys on a lot of css to make the interface very fast.
 It is written and designed to run on the Raspberry Pi 4.

 Hopefully, this might provide some inspiration for others in regard to their automation projects.
 Contributions are always welcome.</p>
 <div align="center"><a name="top_menu"></a>